kesla/design-challenges/project-1/thoughts.md

 * pixels feels big all of a sudden, they've most of the time when I've been working felt big.
 Now I kinda wish subpixels existed in  html/css.
 * It's harder than it should be to just center something.

+* figuring out a grid is _really_ challenging, but it's also incredibly fun.
+Wow.